Sir Lord Baltimore: Legacy

 In May 1971, Mike Saunders (of later Angry Samoans fame) wrote a favorable review of Kingdom Come for Creem.
 Of historical note was Saunders' assertion that "...Sir Lord Baltimore seems to have down pat most all the best heavy metal tricks in the book", one of the first printed uses of the term "heavy metal" to reference a musical genre.

 Issued in 1971, also on Mercury, Sir Lord Baltimore marked a change in direction, with Kingdom Comes frenetic pace giving way to slower tempos more reminiscent of music produced by the band's hard rock peers.
 Sir Lord Baltimore expanded to a quartet for this album, with Louis Dambra's brother, Joey Dambra, joining as a second guitarist.
 Sir Lord Baltimore contains a supposed live recording, "Where Are We Going", which was actually recorded at Mercury Studios.
 The audience was dubbed in as the producer thought it was a good idea to include a "live" track.

 Their career started to fade after Sir Lord Baltimore's release, and Mercury dropped them shortly thereafter.
 The band publicly blamed drugs on its initial downfall, with low record sales and non-payment of royalties also being cited.
 However, the band did start work in the mid-1970s on an unreleased third album, originally scheduled for 1976, and music written for that project was eventually used on Sir Lord Baltimore III Raw.

-In 1994, Kingdom Come and Sir Lord Baltimore were reissued on a single compact disc, Kingdom Come/Sir Lord Baltimore, by PolyGram, However, the track listing on the combined CD differed from the original recordings.
+In 1994, Kingdom Come and Sir Lord Baltimore were reissued on a single CD, Kingdom Come/Sir Lord Baltimore, by PolyGram, However, the track listing on the combined CD differed from the original recordings.
 Kingdom Come was issued again separately on digital in 2007, this time on Anthology Recordings.